 Certificate III in Plant Baking has very low enrolments, and consultation suggests it is not considered valuable to the industry in its current form.
-Very few key stakeholders are interested in employing staff with this qualification or in encouraging their existing staff to achieve this qualification.

-The units within this qualification that are specific to plant baking have been described as outdated and not useful during consultations with this industry for the current Food and Beverage Processing qualification review project.
+Very few key stakeholders are interested in employing staff with this qualification or in encouraging their existing staff to achieve this qualification 88.
+The units within this qualification that are specific to plant baking have been described as outdated and not useful.

-The plant baking, or production baking, industry in Australia comprises factories of various sizes massproducing bread, biscuits, cakes, slices, pies and other bakery products, often for large markets such as supermarkets and franchised retail outlets.
+The plant baking industry, also known as the production baking industry, in Australia comprises factories of various sizes mass-producing bread, biscuits, cakes, slices, pies and other bakery products, often for large markets such as supermarkets and franchised retail outlets.